aws-amplify/docs/js/graphql.md

 #### Usage

-Annotate a `@model` type with the `@versioned` directive to add object versioning and conflict detection to a type.
+Add `@versioned` to a type that is also annotate with `@model` to enable object versioning and conflict detection for a type.

 ```
 type Post @model @versioned {